Rug hooking

 A craftsperson creates a hooked rug by pulling lengths of cloth, usually wool, through a woven fabric, usually burlap.

 Rug hooking is both an art and a craft where rugs are made by pulling loops of yarn or fabric through a stiff woven base such as burlap, linen, or rug warp.
 The loops are pulled through the backing material by using a crochet-type hook mounted in a handle (usually wood) for leverage.
 In contrast latch-hooking uses a hinged hook to form a knotted pile from short, pre-cut pieces of yarn.

-Wool strips ranging in size from 3/32 to 10/32 of an inch (2 to 8 mm) in width are often used to create hooked rugs or wall hangings.
+Wool strips ranging in size from 3/32 to 10/32 in in width are often used to create hooked rugs or wall hangings.
 These precision strips are usually cut using a mechanical cloth slitter; however, the strips can also be hand-cut or torn.
 When using the hand-torn technique the rugs are usually done in a primitive motif.

 Designs for the rugs are often commercially produced and can be as complex as flowers or animals to as simple as geometrics.
 Rug-hooking has been popular in North America for at least the past 200 years.